PROFESSOR JEREMY PATTERSON

 Director, Human Performance Lab

 Professor Jeremy Patterson has a recognized research history in clinical exercise physiology.
 He is an international leader in high-risk clinical population assessments and research interests in instrumentation validation and development.
-Dr. Patterson is also the Director of the Institute for Interdisciplinary Creativity, Katherine & Edith Erker Endowed Professor, Director of WIDGET, a Coleman Fellow for Entrepreneurship and has appointments in Biomedical Engineering and the Honors College.
+Dr. Patterson is also the Director of the Institute for Interdisciplinary Creativity, Katherine & Edith Erker Endowed Professor, Director of WIDGET, Director of WSU Innovation Factory, Director of the VR Driving Simulator Lab, a Coleman Fellow for Entrepreneurship and has appointments in Biomedical Engineering and the Honors College.
 He holds several patents and has helped start more than 25 businesses through the HPL.

 PROFESSOR MICHAEL ROGERS